panga-invocation-pod/panga-website/content/orientation.md

 ---
 title: "Participating in Panga"
-description: "Panga is a project to support experimental approaches to housing that collectively meet our daily needs of food, care, shelter, energy, transport, and safety."
+description: "Panga is a project to support experimental approaches to housing that collectively meet our basic needs of food, care, shelter, energy, transport, and safety."
 draft: true

 ---

 ## Panga Context